-I just finished the PhD I began in 2013!
-(So I'm on the market for a job in fall 2018; email me if you'd like to work with me, or just want to talk ditches!)
+Originally, I come from the salt marshes of southeastern Virginia.
+I did my PhD at Duke University's Nicholas School of the Environment, in Dr. Jim Heffernan's lab in the River Center.
 My dissertation focused on the ecological limitations and potentials of artificial aquatic systems, especially ditches.
-Originally, I come from the salt marshes of southeastern Virginia.
 Before Duke, I worked for Chesapeake Environmental Communications, The Nature Conservancy, MacArthur Agro-Ecology Research Center, White Mountain Research Station, and the Virginia Department of Conservation and Recreation.
 I got a BA in biology and environmental studies from Carleton College in 2010, and am a Virginia Master Naturalist.
 I value water, soil, air, life, knowledge, ideas, memory, expression, education, exploration, community, sharing, kindness, integrity, effort, and play.

 I made this song/video midway through my second year of grad school, to explain what I was doing at the time at the Duke River Center's annual River Retreat.

 This video is meant to suggest that I do have hobbies, like this making bad music; they include art, soccer, hiking, running, dog-walking, yoga, gardening, baking...
 The swamp walking habit is real; for some of the latest critters I have observed, check out my iNaturalist account.